What’s at Stake for Clean Energy in the US Election?

-The reality is there’s no bad outcome for clean energy in the upcoming election, though the climate is another story.
+The reality is there’s no bad outcome for clean energy in the upcoming election, though the impact on the climate is another story.
 For clean energy resources — solar, wind and energy storage — the range of possibilities over the next four years runs from the merely good to the incredible.

-Renewables will continue to thrive regardless of the outcome on November 3, driven by their cost-competitiveness and broad political support, experts say.
+Renewables will continue to thrive regardless of the final results on November 3, driven by their cost-competitiveness and broad political support, experts say.

 “Things have been good under the Trump administration — oddly good,” says Dan Shreve, principal at Wood Mackenzie.
-“They’ve done their best to try to prop up fossil fuels, but it hasn’t really come to the detriment of renewables.”
+“They’ve done their best to try to prop up fossil fuels, but it hasn’t really come [at] the detriment of renewables.”

 The key electoral battleground for energy and climate policy looks to be the Senate, where a third of the seats are up for grabs, most of them held by Republicans.
 Joe Biden has promised to set the country on a course to decarbonize its power sector by 2035, but his options for game-changing progress will be limited if Mitch McConnell from coal-loving Kentucky remains Senate Majority Leader.

-Biden would do his best to find a compromise or, barring that, force change through executive orders — making it easier to build renewables projects on federal land and waters, for instance, or requiring government agencies to procure more wind and solar power.
+Biden would do his best to find a compromise or, barring that, force change through executive orders, making it easier to build renewables projects on federal land and waters, for instance, or requiring government agencies to procure more wind and solar power.

 But in the context of the climate emergency — or even the existing renewables market — these would be relatively small steps.